stefanluncanu24/DreamerV2/README.md

 # DreamerV2 PyTorch Implementation

 This project is a PyTorch implementation of the DreamerV2 agent, a reinforcement learning algorithm that learns a world model from pixels and uses it to train an actor-critic agent in imagined trajectories.
-This implementation is designed for solving Atari 2600 environments from the Gymnasium library.
+This implementation is based on the paper [Mastering Diverse Domains through World Models](https://arxiv.org/pdf/2010.02193) and was inspired by the original implementation [here](https://github.com/danijar/dreamerv2) and another excellent implementation [here](https://github.com/jsikyoon/dreamer-torch).

 ## Project Structure